Steven-Glasziou/Help-Desk-Espanso/Snippets/Password Reset.md

 - Minimum of 6 characters in length
 - Must not contain your full first name, surname, user name or nick name
 - Be different from previous passwords used; and
-- Contain a mix of alphabetic and non-alphabetic characters
+- Have at least one lowercase letter, upper case letter and symbol or number

 5. Use your new password to log into the Catholic Healthcare network.